 "P5+1" Formed.
-With the EU-3 agreements with Iran having broken down, the George W. Bush Administration offered on May 31, 2006, to join the nuclear talks with Iran if Iran first suspends its uranium enrichment.
+With the EU-3 agreements with Iran having broken down, the Bush Administration offered on May 31, 2006 to join the nuclear talks if Iran suspends its uranium enrichment.
 Such talks would center on a package of incentives and possible sanctions-formally agreed on June 1, 2006-by a newly formed group of nations, the so-called "Permanent Five Plus 1" (P5+1: United States, Russia, China, France, Britain, and Germany).
-EU foreign policy chief Javier Solana-acting as representative of the P5+1-formally presented the P5+1 offer to Iran on June 6, 2006.
-The incentive package-accepting Iran into the World Trade Organization and Persian Gulf security frameworks, easing sanctions, and guarantees of nuclear fuel and light-water reactor technology, was outlined in Annex I to Resolution 1747.
-Sanctions threatened28-such as a ban on technology and arms sales to Iran-have mostly been imposed subsequently.
+EU foreign policy chief Javier Solana, acting on behalf of the P5+1, presented the P5+1 offer to Iran on June 6, 2006.
+The incentive package, focused on easing sanctions and guaranteeing Iran nuclear fuel, was outlined in Annex I to Resolution 1747.
+Sanctions threatened as a ban on technology and arms sales to Iran-were imposed in subsequent years.